Natural Alternative Therapies

 We have an uncanny ability to spend hours on end sitting down, usually at work, and when we’re done with that we’re so exhausted we become one with our couches at home.

-• When we don’t move, blood circulation decreases .
 Every cell lacks enough oxygen and nutrients and nothing functions the way it’s supposed to.

 That’s why sitting makes us much more tired than an hour of walking.

-• Finally, poor blood circulation can be a warning sign of serious diseases like weak heart muscles, hardening of arteries, and Peripheral Artery Disease.
+4. Poor blood circulation can be a warning sign of serious diseases like weak heart muscles, hardening of arteries, and Peripheral Artery Disease.

 10 Ways to Increase Blood Circulation in Legs & Feet

-Switching to a real food diet, exercising regularly, and avoiding household toxins are the best ways to go, but this can be really hard for most people.
+Switching to a real food diet, exercising regularly, and avoiding household toxins are the best ways to go, but this can be hard for most people.

-Generally, fiber and antioxidant rich foods are well-known for their ability to encourage blood circulation, but some specific circulation-boosting superfoods, herbs, and spices are:
+Generally, fiber and antioxidant-rich foods are well-known for their ability to encourage blood circulation, but some specific circulation-boosting superfoods, herbs, and spices are:

 1. Sunflower seeds – these contain a lot of Vitamin E, a particularly effective circulation-boosting nutrient.

-Other Vitamin E rich foods are nuts, dark leafy greens, and tomatoes.
 Toss all of them in your salad, add some pure olive oil, and your circulation-boosting (yummy) salad is ready.

-2. Cod Liver Oil – Cod liver oil is a nutrient powerhouse, especially Vitamins A, D, E, and omega-3 fatty acids.
+2. Cod Liver OilCod liver oil is a nutrient powerhouse, especially for Vitamins A, D, E, and omega-3 fatty acids.
 The fermented kind is even better.

-3. Lemon, Orange, Vitamin-C-rich foods – lemons and oranges contain citrate, which naturally improves circulation.
 Vitamin C that they offer is also important because a lack of it is associated with the narrowing of the arteries.

 Other foods rich in Vitamin C are dark leafy greens (especially kale), bell peppers, fresh herbs, broccoli, cauliflower, kiwi fruits, etc.

-4. Cayenne Pepper – Chili peppers are well-known for their ability to increase blood flow, strengthen arteries, and stimulate the heart.
 The main medicinal properties of cayenne are derived from a chemical called capsaicin.
 Capsaicin is the ingredient that gives peppers their heat.

-👉 The most common way to use it is through a supplement, like this one.
+The most common way to use it is through a supplement, like this one.

-6. Garlic – garlic was found to “cleanse” the blood and prevent plaque build-up in the arteries.
-To get the benefits you’ll have to eat it raw (No more than 1 clove of garlic a day).
+To get the benefits you’ll have to eat it raw (no more than 1 clove of garlic a day).

-7. Berries – all berries are high in fiber, antioxidants, and just about every nutrient on earth.
-And they taste so great so it’s easy to snack on some every day, right?
+7. Berries – All berries are high in fiber, antioxidants, and just about every nutrient on earth.

-8. Beet Juice – beet juice or beet powder is high in nitrates, which your body converts into nitric oxide.
-Nitric oxide relaxes blood vessels and increases blood flow to muscle tissues.
+8. Beet Juice – Beet juice or beet powder is high in nitrates, which your body converts into nitric oxide.

-Note: Make sure to check for contraindications if you’re taking other supplements or prescribed medication.
+Make sure to check for contraindications if you’re taking other supplements or prescribed medication.

 Easy Juice for Poor Blood Circulation